A BRIEF HISTORY

 Competitive swimming takes dedication and hard work, particularly those early morning swim sessions, but the skills required to become a successful swimmer can have a very positive impact on many aspects of a swimmer’s life.
 Swim training can increase a young person’s ability to concentrate and learn at school and being part of a team can be great for their mental wellbeing and confidence.
 Swimmers are often disciplined and organised and gain other important workplace skills such as working as part of a team, resilience, building on positive criticism and learning how to win (and lose) with grace.

 We run a range of sessions from half an hour to up to two hours long.
 These include learn to swim, development and stroke camps, distance badge sessions, competitive swim, land and open water training sessions.
-We usually break through the Summer and Christmas school holidays with limited training during these periods for A, B, C and Super 8 Squads.
+We usually break through the Summer and Christmas school holidays with limited training during these periods for our Squads.

 We welcome and encourage you and your family to come along and see if Scarborough Swimming Club is for you and offer everyone two free sessions.
 Occasionally we run link sessions, which are a chance for you to sample our swim teaching if you are currently in a learn to swim programme with Everyone Active or anyone else - please ask for more details or advice if you’re not sure which sessions may suit you best.